-Shea butter has been at the heart of my business for over half a decade and after years of working in the global pharmaceutical industry, I know just had important it is to hear what science has to say about shea butter being comedogenic or not.
+Shea butter has been at the heart of my business for over half a decade and after years of working in the global pharmaceutical industry, I know just how important it is to hear what science has to say about shea butter being comedogenic or not.

 As a whole, shea butter is not official classified as non-comedogenic.
 Not enough scientific research has been conducted to establish the comedogenicity of shea butter.
 However, due to the consistency of shea butter, academic establishments hold the opinion that shea butter is likely comedogenic.